China says holding 'in-depth' talks with U.S. on interim trade deal

 The degree of tariff cancellation should fully reflect the importance of a 'phase one' agreement, ministry spokesman Gao Feng told a regular briefing.

-"China has emphasised many times that the trade war began with additional tariffs and should end with the cancellation of additional tariffs," said Gao.
+"China has emphasized many times that the trade war began with additional tariffs and should end with the cancellation of additional tariffs," said Gao.

 On Tuesday, U.S. President Donald Trump said a trade deal with China was "close" but offered no details and warned that he would raise tariffs "substantially" on Chinese goods without such a deal.